 2. Working somewhere that has a higher likelihood of active shooter incidences.

 4. Working in a dangerous area.

-6. Business person with clients that may be upset.
+6. A business person with clients that may be upset.

 7. Working as a Policeman, Fireman, EMT, or other first-responders.

 Other professions where it might be a good idea to consider purchasing body armor.